Computer Science and Engineering Admissions

 • applicants to the CSE M.S. program are not eligible for a departmental fee exemption—there are no exceptions to this policy

-Processing time: All requests will not be reviewed until they have been declined for the Graduate Division fee waiver.
-We will review your request within five business days and send you a confirmation email to inform you whether a fee waiver has been approved.
+Processing Time: All requests will not be reviewed until they have been declined for the Graduate Division fee waiver.
+We will review your request within 5 business days and send you a confirmation email to inform you whether the fee waiver has been approved.
 If you haven’t received any updates after this period, please don’t hesitate to reach out to us at cse-gradadvising@ucsc.edu.